jason-price-mongodb/docs-shared/server/platform-support/platform-support.rst

    Compatible Kernel.

-Starting in MongoDB 8.0, new MongoDB Server versions (both major and minor) are released for the minimum supported minor version of the operating system as defined by the operating system vendor.
+Starting in MongoDB 8.0, new MongoDB Server versions (both major and minor) are released for the minimum supported operating system minor version from the operating system vendor.
 After an operating system minor version is no longer supported by the vendor, MongoDB will update future MongoDB Server versions to the next supported operating system minor version.
 For more details, see:

 `MongoDB Platform Support Improvements
 <https://www.mongodb.com/blog/post/announcing-mongodb-server-8-0-platform-support-improvements>`_.